big-shadow/tweet-stream/README.md

 ![Logo](https://i.ibb.co/bPMWN6L/feed.png)

 #### Step 4
 Spin up the REST API web service.
-For tweets:
+For tweets: (Heads up: not paginated, would do this with more time)
 ```
 https://localhost:44374/tweet
 ```